 Protecting Your Assets During a Divorce

 Going through a divorce is painful emotionally.
 It can also wreak havoc on your finances.
 Whether you have been married a short while or have spent years accumulating property and funds in financial accounts, your top priority should be protecting your assets.
-As experienced Bronx & New Rochelle estate planning and asset protection attorneys, we want you to be aware of the following issues, which could have a major impact in your divorce case.
+As experienced Bronx & Westchester estate planning and asset protection attorneys, we want you to be aware of the following issues, which could have a major impact in your divorce case.

 Financial Impacts of Divorce